Boutique Hotels Mexico City

 If you are looking for the best boutique hotels in Polanco, Mexico City – here they come – and there’s quite a few!
 It’s no surprise that this swanky neighbourhood has the highest concentration of luxury boutique hotels in Mexico City considering all the fine restaurants, beautiful cocktail bars, luxury stores, art museums and parks nearby.

-The Wild Oscar is a beautiful 28-unit Polanco luxury boutique hotel located on a quiet residential street within walking distance of Polanco parks, restaurants, museums and shopping.
+The Wild Oscar is a beautiful 28-unit Polanco luxury boutique hotel. it is located on a quiet residential street within walking distance of Polanco parks, restaurants, museums and shopping.
 It offers private residential-style guest rooms, with free wifi, air conditioning, a smart TV, mini fridge, Nespresso maker, organic Loredana toiletries, bathrobes and slippers.

 Guests love the on-site restaurant and bar (Constance) that is available exclusively to those staying at the hotel.
 The property also has a small fitness centre, rooftop terrace and meeting rooms for business travelers.